-This chapter explains two types of processes for handling problems and concerns:
+This chapter explains 2 types of processes for handling problems and concerns:

-- For some problems, you need to use the process for coverage decisions and appeals. - For other problems, you need to use the process for making complaints; also called grievances.
+- For some problems, you need to use the process for coverage decisions and appeals. - For other problems, you need to use the process for making complaints; (also called grievances).

-Both of these processes have been approved by Medicare.
+Both processes have been approved by Medicare.
 Each process has a set of rules, procedures, and deadlines that must be followed by us and by you.

-The guide in Section 3 will help you identify the right process to use and what you should do.
+The information in this chapter will help you identify the right process to use and what to do.

-Section 1.2 What about the legal terms?
+Section 1.1 Legal terms

 There are legal terms for some of the rules, procedures, and types of deadlines explained in this chapter.
-Many of these terms are unfamiliar to most people and can be hard to understand.
-To make things easier, this chapter:
+Many of these terms are unfamiliar to most people.
+To make things easier, this chapter uses more familiar words in place of some legal terms: